Sparse Higher Order \v{C}ech Filtrations: Introduction

-\subparagraph{Outline.} Section~\ref{sec:background} provides background definitions and results.
+Section~\ref{sec:background} provides background definitions and results.
 Section~\ref{sec:k-dist_permut} defines a $k$-distance and uses it to construct the \permut of a point set $P$.
 In Section~\ref{sec:lenses_sparsification} the permutation is used to define a sparse lens filtration that approximates the $k$-fold cover.
 That results in a nerve filtration that approximates the $k$th order \v{C}ech complex, as shown in Section~\ref{sec:simplicial_sparsification}.
 The size bound of that filtration is given in Section~\ref{sec:size_analysis}.
 Section~\ref{sec:algorithm} provides an algorithm for computing the discrete sparse \v{C}ech filtration.
+The extension to multicovers is discussed in Section~\ref{sec:multicovers}.
 We conclude with Section~\ref{sec:conclusion}.

+We decided to keep the structure of the conference version in place, that is, discussing the case of fixed $k$ completely and extending to the case of varying $k$ afterwards.
+The reason is that it is conceptually simpler to work with filtrations in one parameter than in two parameters, especially for non-experts in the field.
+This decision comes with the disadvantage that some concepts have to slightly adapted and redefined in Section~\ref{sec:multicovers}.